openshift-labs/learn-katacoda/operatorframework/go-operator-podset/intro.md

 ## How do I use it?

-The following is the workflow is for a new **Go-based** Operator with the Operator SDK:
+The following is the workflow for a new **Go-based** Operator with the Operator SDK:

 1. Create a new Operator project using the SDK CLI.
 2. Create a new Custom Resource Definition API Type using the SDK CLI.